-- Per Table 9 of WAC 246-290-490, the District will require the installation of an RPBA for premises isolation at the service connection to any customer having an unapproved auxiliary supply on the premises that is connected with or has the potential to be connected with the District's water system. - The District may require the installation of a DCVA for premises isolation at the service connection to any customer with an unapproved auxiliary water supply not interconnected with the District's water system where the customer's plumbing is complicated or the District's Cross Connection Specialist determines the potential for cross connection exists.
+- Per Table 9 of WAC 246-290-490, the District will require the installation of an RPBA for premises isolation at the service connection to any customer having an unapproved auxiliary supply on the premises that is connected to or has the potential to be connected to the District's water system. - The District may require the installation of a DCVA for premises isolation at the service connection to any customer with an unapproved auxiliary water supply not interconnected with the District's water system where the customer's plumbing is complicated or the

+District's Cross-connection Specialist determines that the potential for cross-connection exists.